Yiling-Huo/yiling-huo.github.io/_posts/2023-03-15-tex-workflow.md

 - Convert to `.pdf` using `knitr` to make pretty documents.
 - Convert to `.docx` using `knitr` to collaborate.

-I'm keeping both options because
+For now, I'm keeping both options because
 1. The text editor I'm using, [VS Code](https://code.visualstudio.com/), does not support document outline for `.Rmd`.
 So it's easier to organise the text if I write in `.md`.
-2. I prefer using VS Code to write rather than RStudio (which does support document outline for `.Rmd`), as I'm used to writing stuff while looking at the Calibri font which is the MS Word default font, which is easily achievable in VS Code.
+2. I prefer using VS Code to write rather than RStudio (which does support document outline for `.Rmd`), as I'm used to writing stuff while looking at the MS Word default font Calibri, which is easily achievable in VS Code.
 3. However, `knitr` and `rticles` makes it easier to convert documents and use publisher templates, instead of writing a long command line, it's just a few simple clicks.
 4. Also, sometimes my documents need to include codes, which I find is easier to do with `.Rmd`.
 5. Nevertheless it's easy enough to switch back and forth between `.md` and `.Rmd`, so I can have the best of both worlds.